 Plutonium is a metal different from any other on earth.
 Varying its mass can cause an uncontrolled release of energy, the same that holds matter together.
 Let’s assume we have a portion of plutonium 239 the size of an apple, it would be warm to the touch with a temperature above 40 ° C. If the sphere could be compressed at extremely high speed and pressure, with a flash of light and intense heat it would instantly vaporize the surrounding environment and make the area radioactive.
 Plutonium 239 has a half-life of its radioactive emissions of around 24 thousand years.

-The expedition started in September 1965, the porters and the Sherpas fought over who had to carry the plutonium containers, having no idea what it was, just for the fact that by giving off heat it kept them warm during the march, also using it as a stove in the tents in the base camps.
-CIA officers apply thermal detectors on clothing to members of the mission, which by varying color would indicate that radiation had become dangerous.
+The expedition started in September 1965, during the ascent to Nanda Devi, the CIA officers applied thermal detectors on the clothing to the mission components, which by changing the color would have indicated that the radiation had become dangerous.
+While the porters and the Sherpas quarreled over who had to carry the plutonium containers, having no idea what it was, just for the fact that by giving off heat it kept them warm during the march, also using it as a stove in the tents in the base camps.
 At about 7000 meters above sea level the mission becomes more complicated, with the unfavorable weather more than expected for several days, combined with the incessant avalanches.
 Failed mission!
 He puts the equipment safe in a cavity in the rock thinking about returning after the winter to retry the operation.

 In May 1966 the expedition retraced its steps, but found neither the cavity nor the equipment with plutonium, as everything was blown away by avalanches.
 The research goes on for three years: in winter to study the maps, in summer to patrol the offending area both on official paths and with the help of helicopters.
 Scientists are alarmed: “If plutonium contamination via the Rishi Ganga tributary, which originates under the Nanda Devi reaches the Ganges river, millions of Indians will die.”
 There have also been hypotheses that Indian intelligence had stolen the equipment for start your own nuclear program.
 The following year, as plutonium was not found, another mission places the same type of equipment under the top of Nanda Kot, a mountain nearby.
 He was buried in the snow three months later and stopped working.
 When the expedition returned to Nanda Kot to collect data from the device the following year, they were shocked!
 A perfectly spherical cave had formed, formed by the continuous heat emitted by the nuclear generator.
 In an attempt to install the surveillance device and then attempt to recover it, from 1965 to 1968 almost a dozen climbs were made on the Nanda Devi, described by the famous climber Tenzing Norgay among the most difficult Himalayan climbs.
 Although the device installed on the Nanda Kot had collected enough data from tests via Chinese equipment to indicate that China did not yet have a long-range nuclear warhead.
 Unofficial testimonies claim that all the people who have been in close contact with plutonium over the four years of missions have passed away.